 ORF Radio-Symphonieorchester Wien

-Each year, the Vienna RSO gives two series of subscription concerts, at the Musikverein and at the Konzerthaus, while also appearing at major festivals at home and abroad.
-The Orchestra has close ties with the Salzburg Festival, musikprotokoll at the Styrian Autumn Festival and the Wien Modern Festival.
-Regular tours have taken the players to Japan, China, Thailand and Taiwan, as well as the USA, Latin America and Germany, where they have performed at the Elbphilharmonie and at the Philharmonies in Berlin, Cologne and Essen.
-In 2022 the Orchestra made its debut at the BBC Proms, and in 2023 it made its debut at the Philharmonie de Paris.
+Each year, the Vienna RSO gives concerts at the Musikverein and at the Konzerthaus, while also appearing annually at major festivals at home and abroad.
+The Orchestra has close ties with the Salzburg Festival, musikprotokoll at steirischer herbst, the Carinthian Summer Music Festival and the Wien Modern Festival.
+Regular tours take the players to the USA, Latin America, Asia and throughout Europe, where they have performed at the BBC Proms, the Philharmonie de Paris and the Elbphilharmonie in Hamburg.

 Since 2007 the Vienna RSO has appeared regularly at the Theater an der Wien, establishing an excellent reputation as an opera orchestra.